federicopalma-pro/Precision-Driven-RAG/README.md

 Getting Started
 To begin your RAG experience:

+- write your OPENAI_API_KEY into the .env file
 - Open the RAG.ipynb notebook in your Jupyter environment.
 - Execute all cells in the notebook sequentially.
 - Navigate to the "User's Query" section.